nathagey/merge-back/README.md

 # merge-back

-Makes a PR to merge changes back to a main branch.

-And takes advantage of CODEOWNERS to get approvers.
+Makes a branch from main, rebases with develop and creates a PR targeting develop.
+PR doesn't have any approvers.
+CODEOWNERS should work, but it's not.